-The Forbes China Philanthropy List highlights 100 Chinese business leaders who are committed to solving the most pressing social and environmental issues through philanthropic work.
+The Forbes China Philanthropy List highlights 100 Chinese business leaders who are committed to solving the most pressing social and environmental issues through social innovation.

 In 2020, 21 of these leaders were alumni from Beijing’s Cheung Kong Graduate School of Business (CKGSB).

 Of the $2.58 billion donated by list honorees and their companies in 2019, $446 million came from CKGSB alumni and professors.
-As a training ground for current and future leaders, CKGSB is committed to encouraging this kind of philanthropic work, along with other sustainable business practices.
+As a training ground for current and future leaders, CKGSB is committed to encouraging social innovation, along with other sustainable business practices.

 The school offers tuition scholarships to candidates with NGO and social enterprise backgrounds, which helps them access programs that can help their organizations thrive, increasing the impact they can make.